lkrms/pretty-php/docs/Rules.md

 Otherwise, "loose" spacing is applied by adding blank lines between declarations.

-Blank lines are also added before and after each group of declarations, and they are suppressed between `use` statements, one-line `declare` statements, and property hooks not declared over multiple lines.
+Blank lines are also added before and after each group of declarations.
+They are suppressed between `use` statements, one-line `declare` statements, and property hooks not declared over multiple lines.

 ### `HangingIndentation` (1)